php-fig/fig-standards/proposed/PSR-sql.md

 > - Definition keyword: Define the type or query `INSERT`, `SELECT`, `CREATE`, `UPDATE`
 > - Block keyworkds: Are used at most once and separate the query in sections `where`, `from`, `limit`, `order by`, `join`
 > - Operation keywords: Are using inside operations `and`, `or`, `not`, `null`
+>
+> Dividing the keywords in types help to organize and understand the query, not all keywords work the same and shouldn't be treated the same.

 - Definition keywords MUST be written in UPPERCASE
 - Block keywords MUST be written Capitalized
 - Operational keywords MUST be written in lowercase
 - `*` asterisk MUST NOT be used.
-Instead its necessary to make a list of all the required fields
+Instead its necessary to make a list of all the required fields.
+This helps redability and avoid redundancy
-- There MUST be a line break after every field or table used on `SELECT`, `INSERT` and `from` blocks
-- There MUST be a line break after every condition used on the `where`, `having` and `group by` blocks
-- `as` alias SHOULD be declared
-- Backtick ` SOULD NOT be used around unreserved words.
+- `as` keyword MUST NOT be ommited when using alias
+- Reserved words used on fields or tables MUST alway be escaped.
+- Unreserved words used on fields or tables SHOULD NOT be escaped.
 MySQL, Oracle and MSDB escape reserved words differently.

 ### 2.3 Blocks

 SQL blocks are to be understood as sections of the query divided by SQL keywords such as `from`, `where`, `order by`, etc.

-- There MUST be a blankl line separating blocks
+- There MUST be a blank line separating blocks
+- There MUST be a line break after every field, table or other items used on blocks
+- There MUST be a line break after every condition used on the `where`, `having` and `group by` blocks
-- Elements inside blocks MUST be indented
+- Items inside blocks MUST be indented

+Organizing the query in blocks and multiple lines improves readability, help the maintenance and debugging.

 ### 2.4 Parameters

-- Parameters MUST be declared at the end blocks
 - Paramaters MUST be have the name of the field `:field` or `:Table_field` if more than one table uses a field using that name
+- Parameters SHOULD be declared at the end blocks
 - Parameters `limit` SHOULD be declared using `:limit_min` and `:limit_max`

 3. PHP SQL variables